luckyjoker993/epic_games_free_games_claim/README.md

 Python script to claim free games on epic games store

 # tested on windows 10 pc with chrome
+# this script needs python installed on your pc

 1.copy files to same directory.